-Third is the replacement or reduction of salt in the transportation equation.
+Another takeaway is the replacement or reduction of salt in the transportation equation.
 As Jefferson County, WI suggests, full removal of rock salt in favor of brine only can work and can be beneficial for the public and ecosystem.
 Reduction and replacement of salt can mitigate infrastructure losses and keep the built environment in a more functional condition.
 Or can salt be fully removed even in brine form?
 In the most trafficked areas or in areas of safety concern like bike paths, can regular sidewalks and roads be substituted for heated pathways, or permeable road surfaces?
 By reducing the overall quantity of salt being used, money would also be saved, since salt in gross tonnage can have a considerable price tag.

-Fourth and finally, a key takeaway is that policy must reflect sustainable goals.
+Further, a key takeaway is that policy must reflect sustainable goals.
 Policy must encourage a reduction in salt spread, favor liability upon drivers or the state government instead of local municipalities and consultants spreading the salt.
 Like climate policy, sustainable goals should be established at all levels of governance that steer the present moment's salting practice towards a strategy that will benefit the future and mitigate hazards.